Rupesh1904/Wheel-of-Fortune/README.md

 num_human = getNumberBetween('How many human players?', 0, 10)

-# Create the human player instances
 human_players = [WOFHumanPlayer(input('Enter the name for human player #{}'.format(i+1))) for i in range(num_human)]

 num_computer = getNumberBetween('How many computer players?', 0, 10)

-# If there are computer players, ask how difficult they should be
 if num_computer >= 1:
     difficulty = getNumberBetween('What difficulty for the computers?
 (1-10)', 1, 10)

 computer_players = [WOFComputerPlayer('Computer {}'.format(i+1), difficulty) for i in range(num_computer)]

 players = human_players + computer_players
 if len(players) == 0:
     print('We need players to play!')
-    raise Exception('Not enough players')

-category, phrase = getRandomCategoryAndPhrase()

-guessed = []
+    raise Exception('Not enough players') category, phrase = getRandomCategoryAndPhrase() guessed = []
 playerIndex = 0
 winner = False
 def requestPlayerMove(player, category, guessed):
     while True: # we're going to keep asking the player for a move until they give a valid one time.sleep(0.1) # added so that any feedback is printed out before the next prompt